 Kick start and get your debt reduction strategy in place.
 With this, you should be able to calculate when you will be able to get off your debt.
 Which indeed depends upon you sticking to the plan, of course.
 Plotting the end date, plus a few other “debt repayment milestones” in your schedule will keep you focused and help you assess how well you are doing with your loan repayments.

-Consolidation of debt is when one large, an ideally low-interest loan is taken out to pay off many smaller business loans.
+Consolidation of debt is when one large, ideally low-interest loan is taken out to pay off many smaller business loans.
 This will make the monthly expenses smoother, and also has a lower interest rate than most loans.
 However, be careful: many of these require collateral or personal commitments that might add up to an unwelcome risk.

 So, get your homework done before consolidating.
 You will make the right optimal decision that your company needs in this manner.
-Before consolidating debts, it is best to follow the advice of the accountant or a financial planner.
+Before consolidating debts, it is best to follow the advice of an accountant or a financial planner.
 The trick is to ensure that this strategy doesn’t simply open up full credit lines and get you down an even more giant pit.

 ‘Pay off the debt’ first.
 Any time you collect a deposit, forward a portion of the benefit to your lender immediately.
 Set up an automated transfer from your bank account if you don’t have the time to do this manually once you get paid, so you don’t feel compelled to keep the money in your account.